 - Listen and respond appropriately to concerns of other health care providers

 - Manage own time, education and personal life to ensure balanced lifestyle

-- Recognize and respond to determinants of health in cardiovascular disease including smoking, diet and socio-economic status
+- Recognize and respond to determinants of health in trauma including substance abuse and socio-economic status

 - Actively participate in weekly rounds/educational activities

-- Identify and seek out personal learning needs related to cases encountered in the coronary care unit
+- Identify and seek out personal learning needs related to cases encountered on the trauma service

 - Facilitate patient, student and peer learning

 - Foster collegial relationships with staff and residents, nurses and other allied health professionals

 - Exhibit appropriate professional behaviors in practice, including honesty, integrity, commitment, compassion, timeliness, respect and altruism